johanneszab/FixIntelWifiLagSpikes/README.md

 # FixIntelWifiLagSpikes.ps1

 A simple powershell script to fix lag spikes of Intel Wireless cards of the "Intel(R) Dual Band Wireless-AC" series.
-This script modifies the Windows Registry to change the driver behavior.
+This script modifies the Windows Registry to change the cards behavior.

 These lag spikes lead to periodical (say all 4 to 6 minutes) interruptions of a few seconds in video calls or online games.